adobe/alloy-samples/ajo/proposition-interaction-tracking/README.md

 The values for movie title, description and image are now populated based on the decision policy and the movies in the collection.
 The values for `data-aep-click-token` and `data-aep-click-label` are also populated.

 Another observation is that the `data-aep-interact-id` data attribute is present on the two topmost elements.
-This data attribute is automatically added to DOM elements by the Web SDK for any propositions automatically rendered to the DOM and propositions rendered to the DOM using the [`applyPropositions`](https://experienceleague.adobe.com/en/docs/experience-platform/web-sdk/commands/applypropositions) command.
+This data attribute is automatically added to DOM elements by the Web SDK for any experiences automatically rendered to the DOM or experiences rendered to the DOM using the [`applyPropositions`](https://experienceleague.adobe.com/en/docs/experience-platform/web-sdk/commands/applypropositions) command.
 You can safely ignore it.

 ## Beyond the sample